AFRICA

 16) Rules on calculation and geographical allocation of turnover

-The threshold analysis prescribed under the Competition Act must be conducted in reference to the audited financial statements of the financial year immediately preceding the year in which the transaction will be completed.
-If audited statements are not available, unaudited or best available estimates may be used.
+The threshold analysis prescribed under the Competition Act and as per decisional practices of the CCI, must be conducted in reference to the audited financial statements of the financial year immediately preceding the year in which the transaction will be completed.
+If audited statements are not available, a report certified by the statutory auditor on the basis of the last available audited statements, may be used.

 The thresholds analysis is conducted using the consolidated audited financial statements of the parties, and group if the group tests are applied.
-Total assets must be based on the consolidated balance sheet (less depreciation) and total turnover must be based on the consolidated profit and loss statement including revenue from exports and net revenue from operations but excluding indirect taxes, other income not connected with operations, intragroup sales (only sales between Indian group entities are to be excluded while determining the Indian turnover).
+Total assets must be based on the consolidated balance sheet (less depreciation) and total turnover must be based on the consolidated profit and loss statement including revenue from operations (may include ‘other income’ only if auditor of the enterprise opines that certain items of the ‘other income’ are to be classified as ‘revenue from operations’) but excluding revenues from exports, indirect taxes, trade discounts and all amounts generated through assets or business from customers outside India other income not connected with operations, intragroup sales (only sales between Indian group entities are to be excluded while determining the Indian turnover).

-In asset acquisitions, business transfers, etc., the asset/turnover of only the true target (and not the seller) is to be considered when applying the Small Target Exemption, Parties and Group Tests.
+In asset acquisitions, business transfers etc., the asset/turnover of only the true target (and not the seller) is to be considered while applying the Small Target Exemption, Parties and Group Tests.

 17) Special rules on calculation of turnover for particular businesses